vedph/cadmus-graph/docs/mappings.md

 A mapping rule is modeled as an object having a number of properties, defining:

-- its metadata (like source type, SID, description, etc.).
+- its _metadata_ (like source type, SID, description, etc.).
-- its input (used to match sources).
+- its _input_ (used to match sources).
-- its output (which nodes and triples to emit).
+- its _output_ (which nodes and triples to emit).

-In turn, each mapping rule can include any number of children rules.
+In turn, each mapping rule can include any number of _children rules_.
 The model as it used in a JSON-based serialization is as follows:

 - `sourceType`\*: the type of the source object, i.e. item (1) or part (2).
 This is meaningful for the root mapping only.
 - `sid`\*: the source ID (SID) of this mapping.
 This is meaningful for the root mapping only.